carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 1: Reviewing metadata
 >
-> Review the data Chepiche has obtained in the results of this CCB study.
+> According to the results described for this CCB study.
-> 1. What kind of metagenomic sequencing has Chepiche done for this experiment, and why do you think so?
+> 1. What kind of sequencing method do you think they used, and why do you think so?
 >  A) Metabarcoding
 >  B) Shotgun metagenomics
 >  C) Genomics of axenic cultures